 Hear me clearly: these are all valid reasons to memorize the Bible, but they are not a strong WHY.

-A strong WHY is going to help you stay motivated when memorization gets tough and it’s going to help you understand where to get started.
+A strong WHY is going to help you stay motivated when memorization gets tough and it’s going to help you understand the importance of hiding God’s Word in your heart.
 Consider the following questions to determine your WHY:

 - W: What do you believe about Scripture?
 (2 Timothy 3:16)